vjmanzo/recall-sheets/README.md

 # Recall Sheets
-a software-based recall sheet tool
+a software-based recall sheet tool by V.J.
+Manzo

 See "Reamping from Live to Outboard Analog Hardware" https://youtu.be/1c_d5aL2GG4 and "Tools/Toolchains to support a creative workflow in Live" https://youtu.be/TxuOqwieCZ8 for more info.